-This cultivar features small white fluffy flowers atop shiny purple stems typically rising 3-5' tall.
+'Chocolate' features small white fluffy flowers atop shiny purple stems typically rising 3-5' tall.
 Sharp-toothed, lance-shaped to elliptic-oblong leaves (4-7" long) are chocolate-tinted, thus giving rise to the cultivar name.
 An exclusive introduction of the Mt.
 Cuba Center of Greenville, Delaware.

 No serious insect or disease problems.
 Leaf miners and flea beetles may attack the foliage.
 Self-seeding and rhizomatous can spread rapidly in optimum growing conditions.

 Cottage gardens, wild gardens, woodland gardens and naturalized areas.
 May be effective in shady corners of the border.